mcken-04/apex-fleet-data-pipeline/README.md

 **The Business Problem:** Unreliable raw data and missing maintenance logs were leading to unexpected vehicle breakdowns and untracable fuel cost.

 This Project is an **End-to-End Data Analysis and BI Pipeline** designed to solve these business problems.
-I built a custom ETL workflow that generates raw logistics data of over 10,000 data points, cleansed and modeled it in a relational database, and serves it to an interactive, executive-ready Power BI dashboard.
+I built a custom ETL workflow that generates raw logistics data of over 10,000 data points, cleansed and modeled it in a relational database, and transitioned it to an interactive, executive-ready Power BI dashboard.

 > **View the full formal Business Requirments Document (BRD) [here](Business_Requirements.md)**